 4 year old class: Tuesday & Thursday – 9:15am -1:15pm

-There are two kinds of fees payable to the school.
+There are three kinds of fees payable to the school.

-– The Registration Fee is payable at the time of registration and includes the following yearly costs: a fee for membership in the CPPP; insurance costs (fire and liability).
+– The Registration Fee is payable at the time of registration and includes the following yearly costs: each Child/Familys Insurance, individual student supplies.
 The Registration Fee is non-refundable.

-– Monthly fees are payable in advance and are due on the 1st of each month.
+-or 10 Monthly payments, which are payable in advance and are due on the 1st of each month.
 From September 1st to June 1st.

 As stated in the bylaws, the fees are for a full month regardless of the number of days attended.
 A month covers the period from the 1st of the month to the 1st of the following month (i.e. 1st of September to 1st of October).